crycode-de/mcp-can-boot/README.md

 The fuse bits of the MCU have to be set correctly to a boot flash section size of 2048 words and the boot reset vector must be enabled (BOOTRST=0).

+## Flashing the bootloader

+To flash the _MCP-CAN-Boot_ bootloader you need to use an ISP programmer.

+Make sure to set the fuse bits correctly for a 2048 words bootloader and boot resest vector enabled.
+Otherwise the bootloader will not work.

+Examples for each supported controller are in `platformio.ini` (commented out by default).
+To set the fuse bits, enable the lines starting with `board_fuses.` for your controller. _Always check/edit the fuses values to fit your needs!_
+If you set the correct values, you may run `pio run --target fuses` to program the fuses on your controller.

 ## CAN bus communication

 The whole communication via the CAN bus uses only two extended frame CAN-IDs.